 Late autumn, my favorite time of the year.
-The air’s getting cooler, the leaves have turned and fallen, in some places there may even be the first dusting of snow.
-Everyone is taking a deep breath in anticipation of the busiest time of the year – Christmas.
-And then, slammed in between Halloween and the holidays, comes Thanksgiving.
-Thanksgiving is supposed to be the time of year when we count our blessings.
-The real danger is finding ourselves lulled to sleep by the turkey, sent into a diabetic coma by Grandma’s pecan pie, or worse, feeling overburdened and overwhelmed by a house full of visiting relatives we never really liked anyway.
-In today’s world, how many truly use the time to give thanks?
-We more likely give in to the chaos of black Friday and neglect an opportunity to process the lessons we have learned from the past year’s challenges or be thankful for the good things we have enjoyed.
+The air is getting cooler, the leaves have turned and fallen, in some places there may even be the first dusting of snow.
+Everyone is taking a deep breath in anticipation of the busiest season – the Christmas holidays.
+Right there, slammed in between Halloween Christmas, comes Thanksgiving.
+Supposedly the time of year when to count our blessings.
+The real danger is finding ourselves lulled to sleep by the turkey or drifting into a diabetic coma by Grandma’s pecan pie.
+Much worse is the feeling of overwhelm in a house full of visiting relatives we never really liked anyway.
+In today’s world, how many of us truly use the time to give thanks?
+We more likely give in to the chaos of black Friday and neglect an excellent opportunity to process the lessons we have learned from the past year’s challenges or be thankful for the good things we have enjoyed.
 As a result, the turn of a new year often catches all of us unawares.

 I believe that the stories in the Bible were given to us to teach spiritual truths.
 I do not believe that the stories themselves are historical fact, nor should we take them literally.
 This is key to understanding what I am about to say.

 Whenever Thanksgiving approaches, I find myself remembering an Old Testament king who gave me a new perspective on a very American holiday.
 Jehoshaphat was the fourth king of Judah.
 Sometime during his reign (recorded in 2 Chronicles chapter 20), Israel faced a life-threatening crisis.
 Three different nations banded together to “make war against Jehoshaphat”.
 The invaders were described as “a great multitude” and when Jehoshaphat received the report, he was afraid.